 Mutinhiri allegedly started his political career during the days of the Second Chimurenga in the then Rhodesia.
 This he did through joining the Zimbabwe African People's Union (ZAPU) and was subsequently attested into the military wing of the revolutionary movement (ZIPRA).
 In fact, Mutinhiri was one of the founder members of the ZAPU party and its military wing ZIPRA.
 He rose through the ranks to become one of the most successful military leaders during the liberation struggle.

-At independence, all guerilla movements including the Zimbabwe African National Liberation Army were merged to from one united force called the Zimbabwe National Army.
+At independence, all guerrilla movements including the Zimbabwe African National Liberation Army were merged to form one united force called the Zimbabwe National Army.
 Mutinhiri was one of the leaders who facilitated the merging of the two armies.
-By the time he retired from the army, Mutinhiri had been rose through the ranks to become Brigadier General.
+By the time he retired from the army, Mutinhiri had risen through the ranks to become Brigadier General.

 Vice Presidency Bid

 In 2014, Mutinhiri claimed to be one of the few surviving senior ZAPU cadres.
 He also openly admitted that he will be contesting for the position of the second vice president which became vacant after the death of John Nkomo.
 In an interview with one of the local media houses, Mutinhiri openly confessed that “It’s true I have seniority but I have not said anything yet,” Mutinhiri told the Financial Gazette.
 “I am still consulting regarding the vice presidency". position.”